mitranim/wordplay/readme.md

 cuntroller (gynecologist) © M

-cantroll (must pay this 👹 to roll further) © Yury
+cantroll (must pay this 👹 to roll further) © Y

 cantinue (just because you can; when you really can't; open another tin can) © M

-cuntinue (sex second round?) © Yury
+cuntinue (sex second round?) © Y

 dickade (when temporarily everything's bad, like Perestroika) © M